-“I’m glad if my songs help others cope…telling my story is something that really gives me strength both musically and personally” explains Essex songwriter Beckie Margaret about her latest track, ‘New York’.
-The talented musician has released her spellbinding single via Cool Thing Records, lamenting “the one that got away” in her trademark, heart-breaking style.
+“I’m glad if my songs help others cope.
+Telling my story is something that really gives me strength” explains Essex songwriter Beckie Margaret about her latest track, ‘New York’.
+Released via Cool Thing Records, her new single laments “the one that got away” in her trademark, heart-breaking style.

 Photo Credit: Andrew Delaney